derek0x/KeyShardLab/README.md

 ## Storage planning notes

 Every bundle now pairs with a micro-plan from `src/planner.py`.
 The planner takes the total shard count and risk level and returns a short list of storage tiers plus a personal note reminder.
 That distribution gets captured in the log entry so I can review it later without running the CLI again.

+## Reading the log

+There's a tiny helper in `src/log_reader.py` that replays the last few entries from `logs/shard_history.log`.
+Run it like `python -m src.log_reader --limit 5` to see what labels were generated most recently and where those shards were meant to live.
+It keeps the solo-lab feel by staying offline and textual.

+## Running the tests

+Simple assertions live under `tests/`; nothing fancy, just `python -m pytest` or `python -m unittest discover` whenever I feel like a quick check before the next evening session.